Freedom in the World

 A. Electoral Process: 8 / 12

-The Dayton Accords created a loosely knit nation composed of two states, or entities—the Federation, whose citizens are mainly Bosniak and Croat, and the largely Serb Republika Srpska—that operate under a weak central government.
-The role of head of state is performed by a three-member presidency comprising one Bosniak, one Serb, and one Croat; each is elected to a four-year term, which the three presidents serve concurrently.
+The 1995 Dayton Accords that ended BiH’s civil war created a loosely knit nation composed of two states, or entities—the Federation, whose citizens are mainly Bosniak and Croat, and the largely Serb Republika Srpska—that operate under a weak central government.
+The role of head of state is fulfilled by a three-member presidency comprising one Bosniak, one Serb, and one Croat; each is elected to a four-year term, which the three presidents serve concurrently.

 The Parliamentary Assembly, a state-level body, has two chambers.
 The 15-seat upper house, the House of Peoples, consists of five members from each of the three main ethnic groups, elected by the Federation and Republika Srpska legislatures for four-year terms.
-The lower house, the House of Representatives, has 42 popularly-elected members serving four-year terms, with 28 seats assigned to representatives from the Federation and 14 to representatives from the Republika Srpska.
-The House of Representatives elects the prime minister, who leads the state-level government.
+The lower house, the House of Representatives, has 42 popularly elected members serving four-year terms, with 28 seats assigned to representatives from the Federation and 14 to representatives from the Republika Srpska.
+The House of Representatives elects the head of the council of ministers (equivalent to the prime minister), who leads the state-level government.
 The Federation and the Republika Srpska have their own presidents, parliaments, and other governing bodies, which are responsible for policymaking on the entity level.
+Many political posts are awarded under a population-based ethnic quota system prescribed by the Dayton Accords.

 Political parties typically organize and operate freely, though the political arena in the Federation is generally limited to Bosniaks and Croats, while Serbs dominate politics in the Republika Srpska.
-Recent opinion polls show deep frustration among Bosnia’s residents with the country’s politicians, but no viable alternatives have emerged to challenge the established parties.
 Coalitions at all levels of government shift frequently.

 Civil Liberties: 37 / 60